Alston-Applications/point-cloud-visualiser/README.md

 The result of the above can be seen below:
 ![Example2](/images/example2.png)

-### Example 3 - specifying each of the point' colour
+### Example 3 - specifying each of the points' colour

 ```js
 import {PointCloudVisualiser} from 'point-cloud-visualiser'